 - Try keeping the curtains drawn to distract from the darkening sky, and turning on indoor lights to keep the space well-lit can help improve visibility.

 - Reassurance and validation can go a long way.
 In the event that the patient is feeling paranoid or is experiencing delusions, it’s more effective to meet them where they are in their version of reality rather than trying to reorient them.

 - Use a nightlight or multiple nightlights.
 Keeping the memory care patient’s room somewhat lit can help reduce the agitation that can accompany unfamiliar surroundings.
 Some people with dementia experience changes in vision that can make the dark more frightening and disorienting for them.

 - Be flexible.
 Dealing with the effects of memory loss and Alzheimer’s Disease is an unpredictable business, so being able to roll with the punches is helpful for patients, caregivers, and loved ones.
 Patience is always key.

 - Finding an environment with a great memory care program can also be extremely helpful.
-Our memory care staff at Regency Morristown specializes in providing exceptional Alzheimer’s care, and can meet and treat your loved one exactly where they are.
+Our memory care staff at Regency Retirement Village of Morristown specializes in providing exceptional Alzheimer’s care, and can meet and treat your loved one exactly where they are.

-Our compassionate staff at Regency Senior Living understands the unique challenges that come with treating memory disorders, and we are equipped to help you and your loved ones deal with the symptoms in the best ways.
+Our compassionate staff at Regency Retirement Village understands the unique challenges that come with treating memory disorders, and we are equipped to help you and your loved ones deal with the symptoms in the best ways.
 You don’t have to handle things alone.